To Hell With You

 Adrian knew he would die of exposure if he didn’t move.
 His sword was gone, his clothes were not fit for these conditions.
 Already his teeth were chattering.

-He screamed, a raw animalistic sound, one of hurt and frustration and fear.
-I have served thee God, and I have loved thee God, and I am here God please.
+He screamed, and it tore painfully at his throat.
+Why God?
+I have served thee God, and I have loved thee God, and I am here God, please!

 The Mark of the Covenant sang in his veins, searching like an antenna for a signal.
 But Hell is the absence of God, and there was no reply.